SmarterCircuits/pico_w_thermostat/README.md

 https://peppe8o.com/download/micropython/firmware/micropython-firmware-pico-w-290622.uf2

 In order to install it, hold the boot button on the Pico W, connect the USB cable, and drop the uf2 file into the drive that becomes available.
 Once it has copied, the Pico should reconnect as itself and be accessible through your IDE.

 This project also relies on the micropython-ssd1306 module.

+## Installation

+1. clone the repositiory `git clone https://github.com/SmarterCircuits/pico_w_thermostat.git`
+2. create a virtual environment `python -m venv venv`
+3. install the library `python -m pip install -e .`
+4. run the module `python -m pico_w_thermostat`

 ## Using with Home Assistant

 **IMPORTANT: This project is not in any way associated with, endorsed by, or supported by Home Assistant or any of their engineers.
 This is only meant to work with Home Assistant because it is what I use.**

 You will need your Long-Life Key to access Home Assistant from the Pico W Thermostat.
 Just paste it into the appropriate setting in the home_assistant.json file.